pedrohrarruda/Desefa/README.md

 	 - Bishops moves forward or backwards in, and only in, diagonal way.
 Bishop attacks are also realized in this direction.
  - Queen♕
 	 - 1 queen
 	 - The queen moves in anyway (vertical, horizontal or diagonal) and any direction (forward or backwards).
 It moves as many squares as you want, but be aware of obstacles.
-Queen can be realized in all those moving ways.
+Queen attacks can be realized in all those moving ways.
  - King♔
 	 - 1 king
 	 - The king can move in anyway (vertical, horizontal or diagonal) and any direction (forward or backwards), but, differently than the queen, it can only move one square at a time.
 King attacks can happen in any case of valid movement.